Staying Safe Online

 This page has been set up to help inform children and their parents on how they can stay safe online.
 We will update it regularly with the most current information.

 Millions of people today use the Internet and e-mail as part of their daily lives.
 At Bransgore, we recognise this, and believe our pupils should have the opportunity to learn about and use these emerging and changing technologies.
 This will not only help to support their learning across the curriculum but also equip the children with the skills they will require for life-long learning.
 Online safety involves learning about how to minimise the risks associated with the use of all technologies such as mobile phones, tablets, computers and wearable devices for young people.
 We do a lot of work with the children on internet safety in school.
-We know, however, from speaking with parents, that some parents feel out of their depth with these technologies and do not fully understand what they can do to minimise these risks.
+We know however, from speaking with parents, that some parents feel out of their depth with these technologies and do not fully understand what they can do to minimise these risks.
+Hopefully this page will help with your concerns.
+If you need any additional support please contact me by the school office.

 Where to go for help